baroquon/reefpoints/source/posts/2017-02-17-page-load-improvements-with-app-shell.md

 ### Conclusion

 A Service Worker and a bit of techniques from the App Shell model can boost your page load times.
-Your app will show up on the screen earlier and be interactive quicker.
-Which in turn can improve the conversion rates of your website.
+Your app will show up on the screen earlier and be interactive quicker, which in turn can improve the conversion rates of your website.

 Please try out these techniques and see for yourself if it improves page load times of your app.
 In any case let me know how it works out for you.